Krista Baroni is a Boston based folk singer-songwriter with a focus on honest and lyrical songwriting.

 In September 2012, Krista released her first full length album Oh My Magpie.

-Written and recorded over a two year period at Hollow Body Studios in Boston Massachusetts, the record is a ten track collection of thoughtful, melodically and lyrically driven songs.
-Produced by Hollow Body Studios owner and fellow artist Doug Kwartler, the songs are supported by acoustic, and often sparse arrangements.
+Written and recorded over a two year period, the record is a ten track collection of thoughtful, melodically and lyrically driven songs.
 The album flirts with hints of Americana, Blues, Bluegrass, and Rock, but finds it’s roots firmly planted in the Folk genre.

 Oh My Magpie is currently being played on local and internet radio stations across the country.
-The title track can be heard regularly on 91.9fm WUMB, Boston’s NPR music station, and in February ‘B-Sides’ was featured on Bill Frater’s Freight Train Boogie podcast (#199) which was also shared on the No Depression website.
+The title track can be heard regularly on 91.9fm WUMB, Boston’s NPR music station, and ‘B-Sides’ has been featured on Bill Frater’s Freight Train Boogie podcast (#199) which was also shared on the No Depression website.

 Krista Baroni – Oh My Magpie (Independent)